St. Marys, Georgia

 The area was first explored in the mid-16th century by Spanish expeditions as part of the settlement of Spanish Florida.
 Through the decades, it also came under the colonial influence of Great Britain and finally the United States.
-By the 2020 census, the city had a population of 18,256.

 History

 The St. Marys river area was first explored by Spanish expeditions in the mid 16th century as part of the settlement of Spanish Florida, with nearby St. Augustine as the established capital.
 The original Spanish settlement was founded in 1566, making this the second-oldest continuously inhabited European-established settlement in what became the contiguous United States.
 Settlement for colonial Georgians became legal after the Treaty of Paris in 1763, when Britain exchanged some territory with Spain after defeating France in the Seven Years' War.

 Following independence in the American Revolutionary War, local inhabitants of Camden County gathered on Cumberland Island and signed a charter for "a town on the St. Marys" on November 20, 1787.
 There were twenty charter members, who each received four town lots and one marsh lot (outside the boundary of the town on the east side in the marshes); each lot was 4 acre square, with the total town area being 2041 acre.
 These twenty city founders are named on an historical marker in downtown St. Marys: Isaac Wheeler, William Norris, Nathaniel Ashley, William Ashley, Lodowick Ashley, James Seagrove, James Finley, John Fleming, Robert Seagrove, Henry Osborne, Thomas Norris, Jacob Weed, John Alexander, Langley Bryant, Jonathan Bartlett, Stephen Conyers, William Ready, Prentis Gallup, Simeon Dillingham and Richard Cole.

 The original boundaries of the town correspond to the modern waterfront, Bartlett Street, North Street, and a block east of Norris Street.
 There were two public town squares.
 However, in the original deed the town was unnamed, and for several years afterwards in public documents it was referred to as either St. Marys or St. Patrick's, and colloquially as simply "the New Town".
 Accounts differ regarding the origin of the name—some say it is named after the St. Marys River, while others say it comes from a seventeenth-century Spanish mission, Santa Maria, on nearby Amelia Island, Florida.
 St. Marys was recognized by an act of the Georgia legislature on December 5, 1792, with the result of incorporation in November 1802.
+The town was renamed the City of St. Marys by an 1858 act of the Georgia General Assembly.